 The acquisition is complete: Alaska Airlines and Hawaiian Airlines are officially joining forces.
 This monumental deal creates a stronger #5 carrier in the U.S. and promises to reshape travel between the mainland and the Pacific.
-But for millions of frequent flyers, it raises one crucial question: what happens to my miles and status?
+For millions of frequent flyers, the biggest question has been: what happens to my miles and status?

 For years, members of Alaska’s Mileage Plan and HawaiianMiles have navigated two very different loyalty landscapes.
-Now, the two are on an inevitable path toward a single, unified program under the Mileage Plan brand, expected to launch in mid-2025.
-While Alaska promises a “best of both worlds” approach, the reality is that change is coming.
-The era of HawaiianMiles as a standalone program is over.
+Now, the two have officially merged into a single, unified program called Atmos Rewards, retiring the iconic Mileage Plan name.
+While Alaska promises a “best of both worlds” approach, the reality is that change is here.
+The era of Mileage Plan and HawaiianMiles as standalone programs is over.

 At AwardFares, we’ve guided members through countless airline mergers.
-This definitive guide provides the most comprehensive analysis available.
-We will answer the key questions every member is asking, compare the two programs, lay out a clear timeline of what to expect, and give you an actionable roadmap to navigate this transition and maximize the value you’ve earned.
+This definitive guide provides the most comprehensive analysis available, now updated with all the official Atmos Rewards details.
+We will answer the key questions every member is asking, compare the two legacy programs, lay out a clear timeline of what to expect, and give you an actionable roadmap to navigate this transition and maximize the value you’ve earned.

 Key Highlights

-• One Unified Program: HawaiianMiles will be fully absorbed into Alaska’s Mileage Plan by mid-2025.
-The HawaiianMiles brand will be retired.
+• One Unified Program: HawaiianMiles will be fully absorbed into Atmos Rewards on October 1, 2025.

 • Hawaiian Joins oneworld: A huge win for members.
-Hawaiian Airlines will become a full oneworld alliance member, granting Mileage Plan members access to a vast global network.
+Hawaiian Airlines will become a full oneworld alliance member, granting Atmos Rewards members access to a vast global network.

-• Reciprocal Benefits Are Here: You can already earn and redeem miles across both airlines.
+• Reciprocal Benefits Are Here: You can already earn and redeem points across both airlines.
 Elite members get priority services, free baggage, and seat selection on both carriers.

-• Action is Required: While this merger is largely positive, you still need a strategy to CONSOLIDATE your accounts, MAXIMIZE the new opportunities, and PLAN for the new oneworld-powered reality.
+• Action is Required: This merger is largely positive, but you still need a strategy to CONSOLIDATE your accounts, MAXIMIZE the new opportunities, and PLAN for the new oneworld-powered reality.

 In This Article

-1. What will happen to my HawaiianMiles points?
+1. What will happen to my HawaiianMiles and Mileage Plan miles?

-2. What will happen to my HawaiianMiles Pualani elite status?
+2. What will happen to my Pualani or MVP elite status?

-• Pualani Gold matches to Mileage Plan MVP (oneworld Ruby).
+• Pualani Gold & MVP match to Atmos Silver (oneworld Ruby).

-• Pualani Platinum matches to Mileage Plan MVP Gold (oneworld Sapphire).
+• Pualani Platinum & MVP Gold match to Atmos Gold (oneworld Sapphire).

 3. What will happen to the Hawaiian Airlines credit cards?